threefoldfoundation/info_threefold/src/roadmap/tfgrid_release_3_0.md

 ## Highlights

-### integration with Parity / Polkadot
+### integration with Parity Substrate

-- smart contract for IT layer on Parity
+- smart contract for IT layer on Substrate
 - colored coins of TFT (have TFT on other blockchains as well)
-- billing/pricing engine integration on Parity
+- billing/pricing engine integration on Substrate

 ### planetary network integration